BLANK-TH/TSonitor/docs/source/installation.rst

 Installation
 ==============
-.. warning:: Installing STonitor is not an easy task.
-Seriously...

 STonitor's installation is neither streamlined or easy, depending on how experienced you are with things like this, things may go wrong (solutions to some common issues may be available in the `FAQ <faq.html>`_).
 If you want an easy to